thrive-spectrexq/NexDefend/README.md

 # NexDefend

-**NexDefend** is a cutting-edge cybersecurity platform designed to provide real-time monitoring, AI-powered threat detection, and automated incident response.
-With a focus on protecting systems from emerging cyber threats, NexDefend offers robust security features and comprehensive insights for proactive defense.
+**NexDefend** is designed to provide real-time system and monitoring, logs, AI-powered threat detection, alerts and automated incident response management that traces from Osquery and Suricata, stores and displays the results with dashboards.

 ## Prerequisites